Jira integration for Product Owners

 Now just select all sprint items and bulk sync them together to the right Jira project.

-Last but not least, we’ve simplified the way items are moved in the hierarchy, sections are moved to another product, and features moved to another section.
+Last but not least, we’ve simplified the way items are moved in the hierarchy, epics are moved to another product, and features moved to another epic.
 Now you can simply go to the item’s 3-dots menu, and move the item by clicking on the “Move to” button.

 We hope you enjoy Craft.io’s latest features!
 Jump into Craft.io and try them out for yourself.